 With a little practice, you can map out the direction of EMF emissions and also use the meter to find hidden sources of EMF by doing a little direction-finding.
 The choice of a 9-volt battery as a power source is also great since those little cells last a lot longer than AA or AAA batteries in microelectronics.

-Oh, and if you happen to have a haunting in you or your neighbor’s home, the K-II is good for ghost hunting as well.
+Oh, and if you happen to have a haunting in your or your neighbor’s home, the K-II is also good for ghost hunting.
 Remember, aim the business end towards the spectral entity and don’t cross the streams on the proton packs, it would be bad.
 I ain’t afraid of no ghosts!